My Path Here

 What I’ve learned is that many of the people who struggle the most aren’t broken; they’re misaligned.
 Their minds are complex, sensitive, nonlinear, and deeply relational, living within systems built for conformity, constant performance, and emotional disconnection.

-I am a Licensed Marriage and Family Therapist (LMFT) in California and completed my graduate clinical training at Pepperdine University.
+I am a Licensed Marriage and Family Therapist (LMFT) in Los Angeles, California, and completed my graduate clinical training at Pepperdine University.
 I bring over a decade of experience working with adolescents and young adults, including four years as a clinician and trainee in community mental health settings.

 Over time, neurodivergent clients and families increasingly sought me out, and my work naturally gravitated toward supporting ADHD- and autism-related challenges alongside trauma and chronic stress.
 This focus deepened through my work at Tarzana Treatment Centers, where I served as a resident specialist for ADHD.
 I've pursued advanced clinical training in Brainspotting (Phase 1 and Phase 2), along with ongoing continuing education in autism informed care.